 Shri Arun Jaitely

-Ref; Press note dated 09.09.2015 rejecting demand for extension for Tax Audits Dates and CBDT unjustified adamancy to go ahead with Tax Audit Last Date 30th September 2015.
+Ref: Request to take note of CBDT wrong doing and now an adamancy to go ahead with Tax Audit Last Date 30th September 2015.

 CA AMRESH VASHISHT, Meerut

 (About the Author– Author was Member of ICAI- Regional Research Committee 2013-14 and ICAI- Committee For Direct Taxes 2011-12 and can be reached at email email@example.com or on phone Phone: 0 1 2 1-2 6 6 1 9 4 6.
 Cell: 9 8 3 7 5 1 5 4 3 2 having office at 1 1 5, Chappel Street, Meerut Cantt, UP, INDIA)